PowerShell/PSResourceGet/help/Register-PSResourceRepository.md

 ### -CredentialInfo

-A **PSCredentialInfo** object that includes the name of a vault and a secret that is stored in a **Microsoft.PowerShell.SecretManagement** store.
+A **PSCredentialInfo** object that includes the name of a vault and a secret that's stored in a **Microsoft.PowerShell.SecretManagement** store.

 ```yaml